Federal Contractor Mergers and Acquisitions – Government Contracts

 EXCEPTIONS TO THE ANTI ASSIGNMENT CLAUSE

-When considering novation vs assignment of government contracts, the United States Court of Federal Claims elaborated on the two exceptions to the Anti Assignment Clause in the case of Liberty Ammunition, Inc. v.
+When considering novation or assignment of government contracts, the United States Court of Federal Claims elaborated on the two exceptions to the Anti Assignment Clause in the case of Liberty Ammunition, Inc. v.
 United States.
-The exceptions to the Anti Assignment provision occur when:
+The exceptions to the Anti Assignment of Contract provision occur when:

 - The government waives the legal assignment requirements and

-- When the assignment occurs by operation of law
+- When the assignment of contract occurs by operation of law

 Small business government contractors involved with mergers and acquisitions or some other contract transfer may sometimes engage in novation of contract transactions.
 However, although it rarely happens, companies that somehow believe that as the purchaser of a company with a recently awarded contract the contract transfer is valid can be surprised if there is a small business size protest.

 Specifically, if there is a signed novation agreement between the buyer and the seller but no approval from the contracting officer, then the novation is not valid.
-The legal effect could be that the seller is now affiliated with the buying company.
+The legal effect of your transfer by novation could be that the seller is now affiliated with the buying company.
 This can be a disastrous result and violation of SBA affiliation rules.

 For immediate help with government contract novations, agreements, and legal issues arising with assignment and novation company law, call our government contract attorneys at 1-866-601-5518.